Authors and Translators

 Agnès de Clairville

 Agnès de Clairville was born in Normandy and now lives in Marseille.
 A scientist by profession, she worked in photography before devoting herself to writing.
-Corps de ferme is her second novel.
+Milk and Blood is her second novel.

 Author of Voracious

-Małgorzata Lebda is well-known as a poet with eight collections to her name.
+Małgorzata Lebda is well-known as a poet with nine collections to her name.
+Queen Cells was published in 2025 in the UK by Broken Sleep Books.
 Among other major accolades, she won the prestigious Wisława Szymborska Award in 2022.
 Voracious, her debut novel, is the winner of Empik’s Best Newcomer in Poland and is shortlisted for the Angelus Prize, the Conrad Prize and the NIKE Award.
 Małgorzata Lebda is also a photographer and marathon runner - she ran a distance of 1,113 kilometres along the Vistula River as part of her activism/poetry project Reading Water.

 Praise for Voracious: